LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

-In this section, we introduce the world model with LLM for decision making.
+In this section, we introduce our evaluation framework and the experiment results.
 Specifically, we will introduce the next state prediction, the reward and terminal prediction.
 Then, we will introduce how the world model will be used to complete the considered three main tasks, i.e., policy verification, action proposal, and policy planning.
-We provide the relationship between the three main tasks and the two kinds of predictions in Figure~\ref{fig:task_tax} for better understanding of the rationale behind the three tasks.
+We provide the relationship between the three tasks and the two kinds of predictions in Figure~\ref{fig:task_tax} for better understanding of the rationale behind the three tasks.
+We then introduce the environments and rule-based policies.
+Finally, we will introduce each task, the evaluation protocols, and the corresponding experimental results.
+Our experiments utilize GPT-4o and GPT-4o-mini as the backbone LLM architectures for the world model.\footnote{Due to the limited budget, we do not take a full list of LLMs, e.g., Claude and Gemini, into consideration.} To ensure reproducibility and minimize stochastic variance in model outputs, we configure the temperature parameter to 0.
+All experimental results are averaged across 30 independent trials to handle environmental stochasticity and provide statistically robust metrics. {Our evaluation results should be interpreted as diagnostic assessments of specific capabilities under controlled conditions to demonstrate the reasonability of the suggested evaluation framework, rather than measures of general world modeling ability or readiness for deployment.}

-The world model considered in this work mainly follows the design in~\citep{wang2024language}, where the representation of the state includes the objects in the environments and their properties.
+The world model considered in this work mainly follows the design in~\citep{wang2024language}, where the representation of the states includes the objects in the environments and their properties.
 The prompts to the LLM, e.g., GPT-4o, also include the object rules, the action rules, and the score rules, which provides the necessary knowledge of the environments for the LLM to make accurate predictions.
 For the \textbf{next state prediction}, we ask the LLM to predict the state changes, i.e., the change of the objects' properties, which is demonstrated to be efficient for the prediction~\citep{wang2024language}.
 With the predicted state changes, we can recover the full state for further predictions.
 For the \textbf{reward/terminal prediction}, the LLM needs to predict three features: i) gameScore: the reward received from the environment, ii) gameOver: whether the task is terminated, and iii) gameWon: whether the task is successfully completed or not.
-For the rules used for the prediction, we refer to~\citep{wang2024language} for more details and the code for generating the prompts is also provided in Appendix~\ref{app:next_state_and_reward_prediction}.
+For the rules used for the prediction, we refer to~\citep{wang2024language} for more details and the code to generate the prompts is also provided in Appendix~\ref{app:next_state_and_reward_prediction} for completeness.\footnote{Due to the space constraints and the extreme length of the prompts, we cannot provide a complete example in the paper.
+We will open-source all the codes for readers to replicate our results.}